Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 *(For someone who want to read from the beginning, start [here](https://priyankasaggu11929.github.io/journal.html#may-17-2020).)*

+## *July 18, 2020 - July 19, 2020*

+<sub>***[23:27] The weekends!***</sub>

+<sub>Just like my normal days this time.
+I didn't even cook this time.</sub>

+<sub>The first day because, I kept foolishing thinking for the entire day about nothing productive at all, but all negative.
+An unneccessary *overthinking* that was!</sub>

+<sub>Although, the day ended with some super solid dose!</sub>

+<sub>And sunday, because I was not well!</sub>

+<sub>But I finally finished one book entirely, **The Obstacle is the way** by *Ryan Holiday*.
+I'm super inspired by this book.
+Also, It never made this much sense to me ever before, as it happened to me today.
+I'll definitely keep re-reading/listening this later too in the life.
+The last some lessons that I recall are *Memento Mori* i.e. I'm mortal & I've to die, and the second is *Amor Fati*, which I'm quoting below.</sub>

+><sub>t is why amor fati is the Stoic mindset that you take on for making the best out of anything that happens: Treating each and every moment—no matter how challenging—as something to be embraced, not avoided.
+To not only be okay with it, but love it and be better for it.
+So that like oxygen to a fire, obstacles and adversity become fuel for your potential.</sub>

+<sub>And finally, from now onwards, I will keep this daily journal to one or 2 lines only or maybe as short as possible, and better start writing regularly on the main blog now!</sub>

+<sub>Good night!</sub>

+## *July 16, 2020 - July 17, 2020*

+<sub>***Missed logging!***</sub>

+<sub>I've absolutely no idea what actually I did.
+It was just work, work and work for most part.</sub>

+<sub>Thurday, I have no idea what all happened.
+I'm sure it's because of the unneccessary stress I carry all the time.</sub>

+<sub>But the *James Claer* quotes are always the best things for any tueday, so, I'll put them here for me.</sub>

+><sub>"It is better to start as a fool and learn from your mistakes than to fake being a genius and ignore your errors."</sub>

+<sub>and,</sub>

+><sub>"Be forgiving with your past self.</sub>
+>
+><sub>Be strict with your present self.</sub>
+>
+><sub>Be flexible with your future self."</sub>

+<sub>and the best one for this time,</sub>

+><sub>"Action forces prioritization.</sub>
+>
+><sub>If you're stuck deciding between options, force yourself to act.
+You can only act on one thing at a time, which means you will have to make something the top priority.</sub>
+>
+><sub>Even if you pick wrong, you'll learn something."</sub>

+<sub>Now, summarizing friday.</sub>

+<sub>I worked really hard during the office hours, attended the kubernetes second node-reviewers meeting late night.
+And for the first time, I realised what actually I'm supposed to be doing there through that mentorship program.
+Happy that I got to have a separate conversation with another fellow member from the mentoship group.
+Talking to people is the best thing I have learnt over this recent times!</sub>

 ---

 ## *July 10, 2020 - July 15, 2020*